Dguthmann/Work-Team-Database/README.md

 ## Resources Used

-Zach Auerbach with some bug fixing.
+Zach Auerbach with some bug fixing and idea auditing on some functionality.

 ## Further Development Plans